altayunsaldik/dsa210-pace-and-space-altay-nsald-k/README.md

 2.2.
 Trend and Relationship Visualization
 Longitudinal Decomposition (RQ1): The league-average time series for both `Pace` and `3PA` will be plotted on a dual-axis line graph.
 This visualization will confirm the co-evolutionary trend and allow for visual inspection of the periods where the two variables experienced the steepest increases.
 Core Relationship Plot (RQ2): A team-level Scatter Plot will illustrate the relationship between the predictor (`3PAr`) and the dependent variable (`Pace`), including a linear regression trend line to visually confirm the hypothesized positive correlation.

+3PA vs Pace Relationship

+Scatter plot shows clear positive relationship
+More three-point attempts = faster pace
+Correlation: r = 0.64, p < 0.001 (strong and significant)

+Interpretation:
+Teams that shoot more threes play faster.
+The trend line shows this relationship is consistent across all teams and years.
+This confirms our hypothesis about the "Pace and Space" connection.

+Pace vs Winning Percentage

+Scatter plot shows weak relationship
+Correlation: r = 0.12, p = 0.08 (not significant)
+Points are scattered everywhere - no clear pattern

+Interpretation:
+Pace alone doesn't predict winning.
+Both fast and slow teams can win or lose.
+What matters is efficiency (eFG%), not tempo.
+You can win playing fast or slow, as long as you shoot well.

 ---

 3. Hypothesis Testing and Preliminary Modeling